American Indian Studies program

 - Explore the issues of American Indian cultural identity through art and music.

 All students, both Indian and non-Indian, are encouraged to select courses as electives from the core courses listed above.
-Students also may select courses to fulfill the curricular area distribution requirements.
+Students may select courses to fulfill the curricular area distribution requirements.